anonymin/thinkful-vday/readme.md

 IMAGE (http://cssdeck.com/labs/full/u3hephct)

-The image above is an example of what we're going to be creating, with just HTML and CSS.
+The image above is an example of what we're going to be creating, using just HTML and CSS.

 ### Setup